 Faculty are encouraged to share their knowledge and news of scholarly accomplishments with the news media.
 Through the media, the University gains access to new, large and important audiences.
 By highlighting your achievements, we can help build support for and understanding of SF State.

-The news team in University Communications advises faculty on media outreach, connects faculty to local and national media outlets that are seeking comments on specific areas of expertise, and issues official University news releases about major developments and accomplishments.
+The news team in Strategic Marketing and Communications advises faculty on media outreach, connects faculty to local and national media outlets that are seeking comments on specific areas of expertise, and issues official University news releases about major developments and accomplishments.

 Faculty are encouraged to: